maufcost/hotel-reviews-sentiment-analysis/README.md

 Notes:

    The raw and preprocessed datasets are not included in this repository due to copyright/licensing issues.
+You can either import the sentiment module or load the pickled classifier object into your scripts.